-Have your wife open the hot dog package (apparently it can be difficult) During this time you may or may not want to start the BBQ (if you are unsure ask her)
+Have your wife open the hot dog package (apparently this can be quite difficult) During this time you may or may not want to start the BBQ (if you are unsure ask her)

-Also, while she is at it have her put the dogs on a plate and get the tongues for you as well – You might as well use this opportunity to help her brush up on her multi-tasking skills.
+Also, while she is at it, have her put the dogs on a plate and get the tongues for you as well – You might as well use this opportunity to help her brush up on her multi-tasking skills.
 She will thank you for it later.

 On your way out of the kitchen grab the remote and put on the racing channel.

-Watch the race that has already started until you hear your wife tell slash nag you to move it.
+Watch the race that has already started until you hear your wife nag you to get moving.